YubicoLabs/java-webauthn-passwordless-workshop/1_Getting_Started/README.md

-# 1. Getting Started: Passwordless Workshop Prerequisistes and Setup
+# Module 1: Getting Started - Passwordless Workshop Prerequisites and Setup
 This section outlines the prerequisites to complete the workshop and instructions for setting up the development environment that you will use throughout the workshop.

 ## Prerequisites